Serradella nodules (left) and subclover nodules (right).

 In comparison, serradella had several benefits:

-- Serradella is inoculated with a rhizobia that is less sensitive to low pH soils compared to the clover inoculant (tolerance to pH of 4 rather than 5).
+- Inoculated with a strain of rhizobia that is less sensitive to low pH soils compared to the clover inoculant (tolerance to pH of 4 rather than 5).

-- Serradella is also less susceptible to root disease.
-Because it sinks roots to a greater soil depth quicker, it is less susceptible to false-breaks, and deeper roots improve resilience in dry seasons.
+- Sinks its roots to a greater soil depth quicker, it is less susceptible to false-breaks, and deeper roots improve resilience in dry seasons.

 Serradella varieties